 It isn’t hard to figure out why we hold sports in such high regard.
 We love winners, but especially when they beat the odds.
 For many athletes, sports are the key to a better life, but getting there isn’t easy.
 It takes hard work and rare talent.
-The respect, fame, and financial wealth they achieve is well deserved.
-Every day they subject their bodies to the limit of human capability.
 These stories are stories of inspiration.
 Read them and be amazed.

 Undefeated by Steve Sheinkin